hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 ## Creating Abstract Syntax Tree

-An AST does not include inessential punctuation like semicolons, braces, parentheses, etc. which we saw had their own tokens.
+An Abstract Syntax Tree (AST) does not include inessential punctuation like semicolons, braces, parentheses, etc. which we saw had their own tokens.
 Instead, these delimiters help guide the parser (the tool which builds an AST), and indicate what grammatical construct (or _production_) it should expect.

 To create an AST for our sample `f.c` program, we will use `clang` once again: